How to Connect Custom Categories with Users

 Create a listing in Elementor

-Add Dynamic Field widget to display the term name related to the user.
+Add the Dynamic Field widget to display the term name related to the user.
 We choose the “Post/Term/User/Object Data” Source and “Term name” Object Field this time.

 And add one more Dynamic Field.
 This widget will show the user level (metadata).